Juanpabl/hora-aragonesa/README.md

 # Introduction

-Javascript implementation of a service that provides the hour in Catalan language.
+Javascript implementation of a service that provides the hour in Aragonese language.

 # Development